Jartza/fireminipro/README.md

 ## Notes

-- Current version is based on few days of work and might not yet be complete or even usable for all purposes.
-Please report issues!
+- Current release is still on its' early days, might not yet be complete or even usable for all purposes.
+Please report issues, send enhancement requests and tell about success-stories:
+  GitHub repo has both Issues and Discussions -tabs ready for use.
 - FireMinipro uses `minipro` under the hood, so your connected programmer must be supported by Minipro.
 - On macOS, the app includes a custom icon and can be bundled as a `.app` package for easier launching.
 - On Linux, the icon will appear in most desktop environments after installation (when packaged later).